OGGM/oggm/docs/flowlines.rst

 ---------------------------------------

 Both methods are creating a "1.5D" glacier.
-After computation, **both representations are strictly equivalent** for the ice thickness inversion and ice dynamics models.
+After computation, **both representations are programmatically equivalent** for the ice thickness inversion and ice dynamics models.
 They are both stored as a list of :py:class:`~oggm.Centerline` objects.
 Glaciers can have only one elevation-band flowline per glacier, while there can be several geometrical